evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 - [x] private relay - yes

 ## 3. Download **Dropbox** and start syncing so I can get my Dropbox dev folder with **dev-env** repo and setupMac.sh
-- [x] Turn on accessbility: yes?
 - [x] Verify when deleting off of Dropbox: No
 - [x] Share screenshots and recordings using Dropbox: No (Use CleanShot X)
+- [x] Upload Photos: No
+- [x] Ask to backup connected external drives: No
 - [x] Choose Folders to sync:
 	- [x] only the dev-env folder for now so you can start the installation scripts, then enable specific folders after installation scripts complete
 - [x] Default for new files - stored with: Local (not online-only)
 - [x] Smart sync: No
-- [x] Store in default location - Users/evan/Dropbox

 ## 4. Authenticate Mac App Store, download Amphetamine, & install xCode CLI tools
 (homebrew installs git so you don't need to have xcode install git anymore)